 "...be still, for the glory of the Lord, is shining all around..."

-There are many churches and chapels in Gower covering a number of different Christian denominations.
-Although Gower itself can be a very spiritualistic place, the local churches and chapels are well worth a visit.
+There are many Gower churches and chapels covering a number of different Christian denominations.
+Although Gower itself can be a very spiritual place, the local churches and chapels are well worth a visit.
 Many have a very long history and special stories to tell.
-Why not follow in the Steps of the Saints, or choose the path that John Wesley chose when he came to Gower?
+Why not follow in the Steps of the Saints, a downloadable trail around the Church in Wales churches, or choose the path that John Wesley chose when he came to the Gower Peninsula?

 ALL visitors can be assured of a warm welcome.
 We look forward to seeing you.